spdx/spdx-spec/docs/annexes/diffs-from-previous-editions.md

 #### Description of Change

-In SPDX 3.0, a new property externalIdentifiers and a new type ExternalIdentifier is introduced.
+In SPDX 3.0, a properties externalIdentifier and contentIdentifier with types ExternalIdentifier and ContentIdentifier were introduced.
 This is in addition to retaining the ExternalRef property and classes.

 In SPDX 2.3, both identifiers and references were captured in the externalRef property for packages.